kubedb/docs/docs/guides/percona-xtradb/reconfigure/overview/index.md

 2. `KubeDB` Community operator watches the `PerconaXtraDB` CR.

-3. When the operator finds a `PerconaXtraDB` CR, it creates required number of `StatefulSets` and related necessary stuff like secrets, services, etc.
+3. When the operator finds a `PerconaXtraDB` CR, it creates required number of `PetSets` and related necessary stuff like secrets, services, etc.

 4. Then, in order to reconfigure the `PerconaXtraDB` standalone or cluster the user creates a `PerconaXtraDBOpsRequest` CR with desired information.